 Ellen Barten for f.oui

-Textile design can take various forms so in my work I’ve done a whole range of things.
+Textile design can take various forms, so I’ve done a whole range of things in my work.
 One is designing original prints from artwork that I’ve created by hand or with my photography and selling those prints through an agent.
 For clothing company clients, I’ve created prints using my original artwork and also created prints for them by scanning and modifying vintage textiles in a new scale and set of colors, and also using inspiration image(s) and a set of colors to create a print for a client’s needs.

 I have always loved art and have a bachelor’s degree in interior design and a master’s degree in architecture.
 I started doodling a lot in college classes, many pattern-based designs, and friends would say the doodles reminded them of textiles.
-I then worked in architecture and design offices for years in Arizona and New York and began freelancing as a pattern designer in 2011-2012, and remained working in other jobs at the same time.
+I worked in architecture and design offices for years in Arizona and New York began freelancing as a pattern designer in 2011-2012 and remained simultaneously working in other jobs.

 I wish I had perhaps done a little more training on the manufacturing and printing specifics before diving into the field and projects, but I learned along the way.
 It definitely would have been easier and less stressful to have a bit more knowledge and experience on those subjects before working on some projects.
-Also, I definitely underbid my services on some projects in the beginning and ended up spending so many hours on the project that it almost didn’t end up being worth it with the amount I had agreed to be paid by the client.
-You can avoid this by setting clear expectations at the beginning and also letting clients know that additional work such as creating more colorways of a print is an additional charge.
+Also, I definitely underbid my services on some projects initially and ended up spending so many hours on the project that it almost didn’t end up being worth it with the amount I had agreed to be paid by the client.
+You can avoid this by setting clear expectations initially and letting clients know that additional work, such as creating more colorways of a print, is an additional charge.
 More advice is: have fun with it!
 And don’t limit yourself to textiles—you can have your patterns printed on many other surfaces as well… all equally thrilling.

-I am a printmaking artist, surface designer, and teacher and I’m currently a Grant Wood Fellow in Printmaking at the University of Iowa.
-I make hand-drawn and screen printed textiles.
-After a Fulbright Fellowship in India last year, I’ve also been experimenting with natural dyes and block printing.
+I am a printmaking artist, surface designer, and teacher, and I’m currently a Grant Wood Fellow in Printmaking at the University of Iowa.
+I make hand-drawn and screen-printed textiles.
+After a Fulbright Fellowship in India last year, I experimented with natural dyes and block printing.

-I was studying printmaking at Tyler School of Art and my class visited The Fabric Workshop and Museum (FWM), which is a contemporary art museum and working print studio in Philadelphia.
+I was studying printmaking at Tyler School of Art.
+My class visited The Fabric Workshop and Museum (FWM), a contemporary art museum and working print studio in Philadelphia.
 FWM staff collaborate with artists-in-residence to make new work, much of it screen-printed textiles.
 I’d never experimented with fabric printing before, but FWM has an apprenticeship training program where artists can learn the craft of large-scale screen printing onto fabric.
 I joined the apprenticeship and eventually stayed on and taught the program for several years.

 During that time, I also met a fashion designer, Nicole Haddad of Lobo Mau, and we started a collaboration in which I’d design and print textiles for her collections.
 I also had the opportunity to design for other companies and work as a master printer for other artists.

 I loved my collaboration with Lobo Mau.
-It was really exciting to see my drawings on paper translated into garments—it activated them in an interesting way.
+It was really exciting to see my drawings on paper translated into garments.
 It’s like the artwork becomes a reflection of the wearer’s identity because they chose this garment as a way to adorn their body and represent themselves.
-I also liked helping a fledgling brand build its aesthetic and really feel like I had an influence on the business.
+I also liked helping a fledgling brand build its aesthetic and really feel like I influenced the business.

-The digital making skills are important to have as a designer, but I also think it’s really valuable to get out of the computer, draw by hand, and to get your hands dirty through hand printing.
+Digital making skills are important to have as a designer, but I also think it’s really valuable to get out of the computer, draw by hand, and get your hands dirty through hand printing.
 I love a rapidograph pen set because you can make really intricate linework.
-It’s expensive but it will last a long time if you care for it (sadly, I’m pretty careless with mine).
+It’s expensive, but it will last a long time if you care for it (sadly, I’m pretty careless with mine).
 For bolder marks, I’m into Molotow refillable markers along with Golden High Flow Acrylics.
 These are great drawing materials for working on mylars for screen printing.

-There are many beautiful surface qualities that handprint processes have that you can’t get through digital printing, and you’ll learn a lot about mixing color and the way that colors can layer.
-It’s challenging and hard work, but it’s fun and because we’re not robots, imperfections can happen, and I think that adds a lot of character and value to a textile.
+There are many beautiful surface qualities that handprint processes have that you can’t get through digital printing, and you’ll learn a lot about mixing color and how colors can layer.
+It’s challenging and hard work, but it’s fun, and because we’re not robots, imperfections can happen, and I think that adds a lot of character and value to a textile.

 Also, having an online presence is important—a website and Instagram.
 Try reaching out to people you’d like to work with with your portfolio—just put it out there!

-Find other people that are starting out that have a skill set that you don’t have and collaborate to build your portfolio.
+Find other people who are starting out with a skill set that you don’t have and collaborate to build your portfolio.
 Designers in fashion, accessories, or furniture would love to have unique, custom textiles to use, and it will show how versatile and interesting your work can be applied to many applications.

 I recently worked on a brief for a client in Canada in which I was designing for a completely different market and style.
 This was great as it made me think about working in a really different way.
 I think this is the best part of my job as I have the opportunity to work with such a variety of people and come together to help translate their ideas on paper to a textile print they are really happy with.

-I would just say you never know who may be in need of print designer down the line.
+I would just say you never know who may be in need of a print designer down the line.
 When talking about your work to other people, be enthusiastic and positive.
-People like to feel inspired when you are talking about what you do, whether that be in an interview or a general chat with a friend of a friend.
-Many of my opportunities have come from conversations that at the time I thought were just talking about common interests but a later down the line they have remembered my enthusiasm and asked me to work with them on their own projects.
+People like to feel inspired when you are talking about what you do, whether in an interview or a general chat with a friend.
+Many of my opportunities have come from conversations that, at the time, I thought were just talking about common interests, but a later down the line, they have remembered my enthusiasm and asked me to work with them on their own projects.

 There is no wrong way to get into textiles.
 Don’t worry so much about what specifically you want to do within the industry.
-Start working on and developing your own creative ideas and skills and with that, you will start to realize what you are more drawn to, and be confident in your own ideas!
-There are so many different aspects to a career in design and it may be that you don’t even realize that hobby you do every now and again is a whole job in itself.
+Start working on and developing your own creative ideas and skills, and with that, you will start to realize what you are more drawn to and be confident in your ideas!
+There are so many different aspects to a career in design, and it may be that you don’t even realize that hobby you do every now and again is a whole job in itself.